I know you are just going to love these Pumpkin Oatmeal Doughnuts

 If you don't yet have a doughnut tray and can't wait to make these, then I am pretty sure this recipe will work well as muffins/cupcakes.

 To sweeten I have used Sukrin : 1 (watch this space for my review of some sukrin products coming very soon).
 It is a natural sweetener and it has none of that horrible aftertaste you sometimes get with sweeteners.
 I have tried many different types in the past trying to find one that is natural and tastes natural and I think this is it.
-I usually just use some syns on honey or maple syrup, but it's nice to know I can now use this and reduce the syns even further.
+I usually just use honey or maple syrup, but it's nice to know I can now use this and reduce the calories even further.
 Instead of sukrin you can use any sweetener of choice of course.
 But I recommend sukrin if you can get some.

 Sukrin can be ordered on amazon.

 Click here if you live in the UK: Sukrin UK

 Click here if you live in the USA: Sukrin USA

 for those in Canada, I am told Sukrin will be readily available to us in the Fall.

 For the frosting I use a mixture of low fat cream cheese and vanilla Greek yogurt.